TulipSMP/Tiramisu/README.md

 - [x] Get bot token from yaml
 - [x] Get role and guild IDs from db
 - [x] Guild-specific settings system via db

+## License

+All source code is provided under the terms of the BSD-3-clause license.

+Assets provided in the `src/` directory are provided under the terms of Creative Commons CC0 1.0 Universal.